FarhadBanazadeh/sequence-computations/README.md

 Copyright © 2026 Farhad Banazadeh.

-All seven research publications represented in this repository are licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.
+The research publications represented in this repository are licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license, subject to the authoritative licensing information associated with each individual Zenodo record.

-Under CC BY 4.0, the publications may be shared and adapted for any purpose, including commercial use, provided that appropriate credit is given to the author, a link to the license is provided, and any changes made are indicated.
+Under CC BY 4.0, works may be shared and adapted for any purpose, including commercial use, provided that appropriate credit is given to the author, a link to the license is provided, and any changes made are indicated.

 **Author:** Farhad Banazadeh
 **License:** Creative Commons Attribution 4.0 International (CC BY 4.0)

 For the authoritative publication metadata and licensing information for each work, please consult its corresponding Zenodo record.

 ---

 ## Persistent Publication Records

 Zenodo provides the persistent publication records and DOI identifiers for the research works represented in this repository.

-The repository serves as a structured source and reproducibility archive complementing those publication records.
+This GitHub repository serves as a structured source, computational, and reproducibility archive complementing those persistent publication records.